Corni33/CarND_P2_TrafficSigns/README.md

 The goal of this project is to develop a deep neural network classifier for the German Traffic Sign Recognition Benchmark (GTSRB).
 The well known LeNet-5 network architecture will be used as a basis for this task.

-Some of the goals of this project are:
+Some of the goals of this project are to:
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images